patriot1burke/baldurs-forge/README.md

 it would consistently convert a boost description to a boost macro by calling BoostBuilderChat before invoking setBoost/addBoost tool methods.
 *Then it just stopped working consistently!!!*  For no reason at all OpenAI would or would not call the boost builder chat.
 It was different every time.

+An even simpler example is that I have a 'setBoost' tool and a 'addBoost' tool which is called to set the boost attribute of a json document the prompt is building.
+Simple right?
+So, it sometimes works, and sometimes doesn't.
+For instance, I type `add boost +3 to weapon` it sometimes calls the `addBoost` tool other times it calls the `setBoost` tool.
+Frustrating!

 # Architecture